xhera83/FreeRTOS-Transceiver/README.md

   - Maximum of 2 semaphores per connection.
 One for the tx queue, one for the rx queue.
   - Threadsafe

+# Installation

+This library has been developed and tested on an ESP32-WROOM-32 microcontroller inside a PlatformIO environment.

 # Supported Devices

 Mainly in development for the ESP32 microcontroller.
 Portability planned.